-But an often underrated area of the guitar is the acoustic guitar solo, the very nature of an acoustic guitar with its higher action and increased difficulty when performing bends means it pulls the player away from speed and into thinking more about note choice.
+However, the very nature of an acoustic guitar with its higher action and increased difficulty when performing bends pulls the player away from speed and into thinking more about note choice.

-We wanted to showcase how good acoustic guitar solos can be and have gathered up 50 of our favorites which you can learn yourself with the provided tablature and video lesson.
+We wanted to showcase how good acoustic guitar solos can be, so we’ve gathered up 50 of our favorites that you can learn yourself with the provided tablature and video lessons.

 - And I Love Her by The Beatles